Cesura/nxsh/README.md

 ## Usage

-nxsh bundles its own implementations of basic coreutils, such as (but not limited to):
+nxsh bundles its own implementations of basic coreutils, such as (but not necessarily limited to):
 * cat
 * ls
 * rm
+* cp
+* mv

 etc. etc.

 For a full list of commands supported by your current version of nxsh, type "help" in the prompt.

+## In Progress

+Right now, I'm working on:
+* Smoothing out general stability of the shell
+* Implementing a 'fetch' command, to download files from remote HTTP servers
+* Developing some sort of basic shell language for very basic scripting

 ## Bugs